kbridson/rails-demos-and-deets-2021-test/demo-rendering-data.md

     ]
     ```

-    Review the ruby array syntax if you are unfamiliar with it.
+    Review the [Ruby array syntax](https://ruby-doc.org/core-2.6.5/Array.html) if you are unfamiliar with it.

 1. Include the `features` array in the data passed to the render call in the `respond_to` block by adding it as a local variable with the same name in the view.
 The render statement should match: